Demand Response for Your Business

 Stem’s unique artificial intelligence for energy storage, Athena™, delivers the benefits of DR without disruption by automatically responding to events and shifting energy use away from the most expensive times.
 As a member of Stem’s network — the world’s largest — achieve real-time energy optimization with guaranteed cost savings, rewards for grid support, and no capital outlay.

 Provider Type: Commercial

 SDG&E displays links to websites or electronic services sponsored by third parties.
 SDG&E is not responsible for the content or operation of third-party websites or electronic services reached by virtue of such links or content, and the presence of such links or content does not imply SDG&E endorses or is affiliated with such third-party websites, services or third parties, or any services or products they offer.
-The third parties, and not SDG&E, are solely responsible for any advertisements, opinions, advice, statements, services, offers, data, information, content, or other materials that such third parties express or make available, including the description of third party services on this page.
+The third parties, and not SDG&E, are solely responsible for any advertisements, opinions, advice, statements, services, offers, data, information, content, or other materials that such third parties express or make available, including the description of third-party services on this page.

-Help Your Business Save Energy This Season
+Tips to Save Energy This Season

 ◦ Create a plan to reduce your use during an event day – and every day!
 Learn how to prepare your business for a Demand Response activation.